Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 --------------------------------------------------------------------------------------------------

-Coming back to temperature function again;Review modelling to determine the approximate accuracy then revise the circuit and consider that new design.
+Coming back to the temperature function again;Review modelling to determine the approximate accuracy, then revise the circuit and consider the new design.

-Look at circuit settling time and optimise for accuracy. there is an optimum fast and the circuit will be susceptible to moderate frequency noise too slow and the circuit will be susceptible to low frequency noise such as thermal drift.
+Look at the circuit settling time and optimise for accuracy.
+There is an optimum fast, and the circuit will be susceptible to moderate frequency noise; too slow, and the circuit will be susceptible to low frequency noise such as thermal drift.

-Look at circuit settling time and optimise for accuracy. there is an optimum fast and the circuit will be susceptible to moderate frequency noise too slow and the circuit will be susceptible to low frequency noise such as thermal drift.
+Look at the circuit settling time and optimise for accuracy.
+There is an optimum fast, and the circuit will be susceptible to moderate frequency noise; too slow, and the circuit will be susceptible to low frequency noise such as thermal drift.

-All unused pins can be left not connected - some have pull up resistors (check this).
+All unused pins can be left unconnected - some have pull-up resistors (check this).

 Microprocessor used is; MC9S08QE32 (Motorola) now NXP These were leading edge products in there time, that means that the design process was then longer but on the other hand the part was lead in being low noise, wide temperature range and is now very cost effective, simple, highly refined structure and are well established now.
 The Cosmic C compiler produces very robust code that you can not put a razor blade between the expectation, the output when audited with PC Lint and what the part does.
-The on-chip one wire emulator runs the code you complied not special debug code so when it was developed 20 years ago was a very special feature of Motorola product and now is very well established.
+The on-chip one-wire emulator runs the code you compiled, not special debug code, so when it was developed 20 years ago was a very special feature of Motorola products and now is very well established.

-#RESET - demo board uses an RC.
-This aspect of the microcontroller's data sheet is not clear you find that with Motorola good English writing but does not does not quite tell you precisely. but I know from using other parts that it most likely does need a reset signal to be input.
+#RESET - Demo board uses an RC.
+This aspect of the microcontroller's data sheet is not clear.
+You find that with Motorola, good English writing, but it does not quite tell you precisely.
+But I know from using other parts that it most likely does need a reset signal to be input.

-The PCB is much bigger than how it will finish in order to make the initial design work easier.
-There is enough space to work on each circuit function then placing and optimising.
-Meanwhile this method helps me see and review all design aspects including RF fields susceptibility.
+The PCB is much bigger than it needs to be to make the initial design work easier.
+There is enough space to work on each circuit function, then place and optimise.
+Meanwhile, this method helps me see and review all design aspects, including RF field susceptibility.

-PKGS-90LD-R Vibration sensor - the part is in my library but is now obsolete.Microprocessor used is; MC9S08QE32 (Motorola) now NXP These were leading edge products in there time, that means that the design process was then longer but on the other hand the part was lead in being low noise, wide temperature range and is now very cost effective, simple, highly refined structure and are well established now.
+PKGS-90LD-R Vibration sensor - the part is in my library, but is now obsolete.Microprocessor used is; MC9S08QE32 (Motorola) now NXP These were leading edge products in there time, that means that the design process was then longer but on the other hand the part was lead in being low noise, wide temperature range and is now very cost effective, simple, highly refined structure and are well established now.
 The Cosmic C compiler produces very robust code that you can not put a razor blade between the expectation, the output when audited with PC Lint and what the part does.
-The on-chip one wire emulator runs the code you complied not special debug code so when it was developed 20 years ago was a very special feature of Motorola product and now is very well established.
+The on-chip one-wire emulator runs the code you compiled, not special debug code, so when it was developed 20 years ago was a very special feature of Motorola products and now is very well established.

-#RESET - demo board uses an RC.
-This aspect of the microcontroller's data sheet is not clear you find that with Motorola good English writing but does not does not quite tell you precisely. but I know from using other parts that it most likely does need a reset signal to be input.
+#RESET - Demo board uses an RC.
+This aspect of the microcontroller's data sheet is not clear.
+You find that with Motorola, good English writing, but it does not quite tell you precisely.
+But I know from using other parts that it most likely does need a reset signal to be input.

-There are a number of historical perspectives like this one on Motorola on my website.
+There are many historical perspectives like this one on Motorola on my website.

-The PCB is much bigger than how it will finish in order to make the initial design work easier.
-There is enough space to work on each circuit function then placing and optimising.
-Meanwhile this method helps me see and review all design aspects including RF fields susceptibility.
+The PCB is much bigger than it needs to be to make the initial design work easier.
+There is enough space to work on each circuit function, then place and optimise.
+Meanwhile, this method helps me see and review all design aspects, including RF field susceptibility.

 ---------------------------------------------------------------------------------